 In July 2012, the Groundwater Center made publicly available an online mapping tool that allows people to search for groundwater quality information.
 The tool incorporates private well water data from the center's database, the Wisconsin Department of Natural Resources (DNR) Groundwater Retrieval Network and the Department of Agriculture, Trade and Consumer Protection.
-In 2014, data from the health departments of Eau Claire and La Crosse counties was also integrated.
-Summary maps are available for 14 different water quality parameters and can be viewed or summarized into a table at a county, town or section level detail.
-Updated in 2019 to include nitrate/arsenic data from DNR well testing requirements for new wells and/or well pump work, it now includes data for over 200,000 samples: with 119,458 samples from Extension efforts.
+In 2014, data from the health departments of Eau Claire and La Crosse counties were integrated.
+In 2024, manganese data from the Lincoln County Health Department were also integrated.
+Summary maps are available for 15 different water quality parameters and can be viewed or summarized into a table at a county, town or section level detail.
+Updated in 2019 to include nitrate/arsenic data from DNR well testing requirements for new wells and/or well pump work, it now includes data for over 290,000 samples: with 134,684 samples from Extension efforts.
 It allows users to see water quality in their community and other parts of Wisconsin.
-In 2022, the Viewer was accessed by 7,516 people.
-The viewer was recently updated to include data through December 31, 2021.
+In 2023, the Viewer was accessed by 7,967 people.
+The Viewer was recently updated to include data through December 31, 2023.
+Aggregated datasets (county, town-range, section) are available as downloadable datafiles.